Samsung/tizen-docs/docs/application/native/guides/app-management/widget-viewer.md

 <a name="retrieve_information"></a>
 ## Retrieve Widget Information

-After displaying widget, you can retrieve information about widget instances as shown in the following code:
+After displaying widget, you can retrieve information about widget instances:

 1. Create widget object using `widget_viewer_evas_add_widget()`: